TyOverby/composition-comparison/readme.md

 You'll notice that we use regular OCaml functions to pass properites to the component, like `~label` and the optional `?by` parameters.

-The `componen'` function produces a component that yields both the view _and_ the counter value.
+The `component` function produces a component that yields both the view _and_ the counter value.
 You'll also notice that in defining `Counter.component`, we use `Bonsai.state_machine1`. `state_machine1` is a primitive component that we use to build our bigger component.
 The `1` indicates that the state machine has